LysanderG/DComposer/README.markdown

 #HOW

 ###Requirements
-* dmd (2.059) or gdc's gdmd (any d compilier should build dcomposer.
+* dmd (2.059) or gdc's gdmd (any d compiler should build dcomposer.
 But dcomposer only works with the dmd interface (for now).)
 * gtkd, gtkdsv from GtkD
 * libvte
-* libutil, libdl(linux only).
+* libutil, libdl(Linux only).
 These should be present already.
 * gnu make (only one tested, only one I'm slightly familiar with)

 ###Building/Installing